Top: Unity, Nate Pyper / Bottom: nicole killian, American Artist

 P2P at: dat://queer.hashbase.io

-Nothing in issue #1 is bound.
+Nothing in the first issue is bound.
 No staples, glue, or tape.
 The nine parts of the publication use folding, nesting, and enveloping as techniques of association.
 Sheets may be pulled out and rearranged, encouraging new juxtapositions and relationships each time it’s read.

 Nora N. Khan